May 2022 Review

 GCN is committed to preventing gun violence and we work to pursue that objective through changes to the legal system, public services and attitudes to guns.
 We collect and analyse data to provide all stakeholders with the evidence needed to initiate change.

-We are aware of at least three reports in May 2021 concerning gun deaths:
+We are not aware of any reports in May 2022 concerning gun deaths.

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least six reports in May 2021 which we believe to be armed domestic violence and/or victim known to perpetrator:
+We are aware of three reports in May 2022 that we believe to relate to the above:

-We are aware of at least three reports in May 2021 involving the use of police Tasers.
+We are aware of at least three reports involving the use of police Tasers.

 Animal Death and Injury

-We are aware of at least eighteen reports in May 2021 of animal cruelty and/or death involving a gun, including:
+We are aware of at least twelve reports in May 2022 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.